When undertaking a financial planning review with our clients our financial planners often talk about different asset classes.

 So what do they mean?
 Below is a brief overview of what these asset classes do.
 Some asset classes are better for income while others come into their own when you are looking for capital growth.
 Some would be seen as high risk while others would be low.

 Think of it as a savings account.
 Like the one, you may have with a Bank or Building society.
 You deposit your money with them and in return, you are paid interest.
-It is seen a low-risk.
+It is seen as low-risk.
 If interest rates are very low, returns will be low too.

 You lend money to a company for an agreed period of time.
 In return, you are paid a set interest rate.
 The main risk is if the company goes bankrupt without paying back the loan.
-Historically, bonds tend to be less volatile than shares and the returns are predictable.
+Historically, bonds tend to be less volatile than shares and the returns are fairly predictable.